Fiversity-1/StyleSwapAPI/README.md

 Alternatively can access it via /docs/Clothing Swap API documentation.pdf

-#### Adding tags to the database enums
-To add a tag to a database enum see the file ```./api/src/enums.ts```, this will allow you to add tags to an existing enum, etc.

-Obviously if you want to add a completely new enum for the clothing, this will need some code, but editing the ```./api/src/db/Clothing.ts``` and the ```./api/src/routes/clothing.ts``` to add the correct code in there

-#### Running
-Warning This repository is not "batteries included".
-It does NOT include instructions to run a full Style Swap server, and we will not provide them.
-Please do not ask for help on this; you will be turned away.
-There are various security related environment variables in use that are obviously not supplied here and as such this will not work by just running the code.

-# Clothing Swap API documentation (Might be bad quality as external tool was used to export it from postman, see original [here](https://documenter.getpostman.com/view/37269020/2sA3kaBdp1))

 # Project: Clothing Swap API documentation
 Overrview of all API calls within the API.